manvscode/lib3dm.js/README.md

 * Geometric Tools

 ##  Build Instructions

-At this time the build script depends on the bash shell--so no Windows build support.
-Eventually a batch file equivalent will be created to support compiling on Windows.
+To build, run this command:

+   npm run build

 ### Unix-like OSs
 Just run ./build.sh

-## Donate, if you found this software useful

-The development of this software took numerous hours of development and testing.
-If you found this useful to you, then please consider making a [donation of bitcoin.](https://bitpay.com/cart/add?itemId=DqFRQjE8NwvKfYktgc85ya)

-All donations help cover maintenance costs.

 # License
-You may use *lib3dmath.js* in a commercial product as long as the below copyright is retained in the source directory and on all source files.
+You may use *m3d.js* in a commercial product as long as the below copyright is retained in the source directory and on all source files.

-    Copyright (C) 2013-2014 by Joseph A. Marrero, http://www.manvscode.com/
+    Copyright (C) 2013-2014 by Joseph A. Marrero, http://joemarrero.com/

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal